segunofe/Terraform004CertHands-On/README.md

  Configuration files in this git repo

+ # Note
- # Note: To store the state file, it is recommended to create the S3 bucket and DynamoDB table manually either via AWS console or using AWS CLI commands.
+ To store the state file, it is recommended to create the S3 bucket and DynamoDB table manually either via AWS console or using AWS CLI commands.

  # Why?